Learn More About Imago Dei

 What is the schedule?

-- Monday through Friday, the academic day officially ends at 4:00pm.
+• Monday through Friday, the academic day ends at 5pm.
+Study hall is built into the day.

 What is your academic year schedule?

 We start in early August and observe the usual holidays and breaks of other districts.
-There are 3 weeks of mandatory classes in June with a shorter daily schedule and no Saturday school.
+There are 3 weeks of mandatory summer classes in June with a shorter daily schedule and no Saturday school.
 There is a mandatory camp in Prescott for continuing students that is scheduled during August.
-There are no additional costs to the family.
+There are no additional costs to the family to attend the camp in Prescott.
+For this year’s calendar, please visit the Calendar page under the “About Us” tab on this website.